Skip to content

 What does sugar-free mean?

-It is important to know in advance that for the period of this challenge no added sugar (industrial sugar) in products have.
-We have therefore not avoided fructose from fruit and dried fruit.
+It is important to know in advance that for the period of this Challenge we are no added sugar (industrial sugar) in products have.
+So fructose from fruit and dried fruit we have not avoided.

-For our personal sugar fast, we have avoided all products in which these terms appear in the list of ingredients.
-The following picture is an example for you.
+For our personal sugar fast, we have eliminated all products where these terms appear in the ingredients list.
+On the following picture is an example for you.

 Sugar free living without sugar fasting 30 days

-We simply paid attention to the ingredients - if there was sugar or something similar, we didn't use it.
+We simply paid attention to the ingredients - if there was sugar or something similar, we did without.

-While the ingredients for our 30 days without sugar took precedence, we more or less ignored the nutritional table.
-For example, if it says "carbohydrates 10 g" and "of which sugar, 5 g", this does not mean that 5 g of sugar has been added.
-But our body converts it to sugar.
-However, since we only fast on sugar Added sugar in food, the focus was on the ingredients.
+While the ingredients for our 30 days without sugar took precedence, we more or less ignored the nutrition table.
+Because if it says, for example, "carbohydrates 10 g" and "of which sugar, 5 g", it doesn't mean that 5 g of sugar has been added there.
+Our body converts it however to sugar.
+But since we only fast on sugar Added sugar in food, the focus was on the ingredients.

 Why live sugar free & sugar fast?